eleanorfrajka/ifmeo/content/publication/evans-etal-2018/index.md

 title: Annual cycle of turbulence estimated from Seagliders
 subtitle: ''
-summary: 'Updated methods to estimate turbulence from Seagliders, with a demonstration in the northeast Atlantic.'
+summary: 'Updated methods to estimate turbulence from Seagliders (originally from Beaird et al. 2012), with a demonstration in the northeast Atlantic.
+The primary addition is to filter by local stratification as observed by the Seaglider.
+When N is large, this filter should isolate turbulent processes within the inertial subrange.
+When N is very low, within the surface mixed layer for example, this filtering acts to remove the mean and any trend with respect to depth from the vertical velocity.'
 authors:
 - D. G. Evans
 - N. S. Lucas